GoogleCloudPlatform/cloud-bigtable-examples/python/thrift/README.md

   `$ ./provision.sh`

-Edit HOST and PORT in client.py to point to the appropriate external IP for your Thrift server.
+Host and port can be changed by the parameters passed to the ThriftClient object.

 Activate the virtualenv: